nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 ### Subtype checking in O(1)

-Starting with version 2 the `of` operator which is also used implicitly in the `except E as ex` construct is finally as fast as it should be:
+Starting with version 2 the `of` operator, which is also used implicitly in the `except E as ex` construct, is finally as fast as it should be:
 It's a range check followed by a memory fetch.
 The cost is O(1).

 Nim's exceptions are based on a good old-fashioned type hierarchy that